nspilman/the-bahblag-gatsby/src/pages/blog/2019-02-21-the-rest-of-our-time-in-madrid.md

 ![](/img/madrid/cienMontBahbe.jpg)
 ![](/img/madrid/cientMontBahbe2.jpg)

 ## Dinner that night - Taberna La Discubierta

 More on food :-) That night, Claire and I went to Taberna La Discubierta on recommendation from Zane Matsko (shout out).
 This place was a no frills Spanish tapas place about a 10 minute walk from our AirBnB, blocks from Puerta Del Sol.
-Service was just weird, but the food was delcious.
+Service was just weird, but the food was delicious.

 ![](/img/madrid/tabernaLD.jpg)

-The place was pakced and understaffed, so we'd put in half our order, pause in inhale. and the waiter was gone.
+The place was packed and understaffed, so we'd put in half our order, pause in inhale. and the waiter was gone.
 That said, we ordered patatas bravas and two half racions of jamon iberico and chorizo iberico respectively.

 ![](/img/madrid/tabernaLDC.jpg)
 ![](/img/madrid/tabernaLDJamon.jpg)